jjmchew/jjmchew.github.io/LS171/01-initialNotes.md

 #### **Web server**
 - typically a server that responds to requests for static assets: files, images, css, javascript, etc. - requests that don't require any data processing [^24] (see also [Application Server](#application-server))

+#### **WebSocket API**
+- an API which creates a bidirectional TCP connection (allows either side to independently send messages to the other without requiring a request)[^39]
+  - can send messages and application code that doesn't require buffering, parsing, reconstructing received data
+  - provides low latency of text and binary application data
+  - good for custom application protocols in the browser
+  - not meant to replace HTTP, XHR, or SSE (see also [HTTP](#http), [XHR](#xhr), [SSE](#sse))
+  - tradeoffs:  will not allow application to leverage browser functions like state management, compression, caching, etc.

 #### **WLAN**
 - (Wireless LAN)
 - where devices are connected wirelessly to a central device (wireless hub or switch) [^4]